National Center on Sexual Exploitation: National Center on Sexual Exploitation

 NCOSE has roots in and ties with extreme-right and anti-gay organizations.

 On September 2, 2025, Ron DeHaas, chairman of NCOSE's board of directors, resigned after his 38-year-old stepson was charged with felony child sexual abuse and using computers to commit a crime.
 DeHaas covered some of his stepson’s $300,000 bond and facilitated his release from jail.
 DeHaas is the founder of Covenant Eyes which sells accountability applications for monitoring online access to sexual content.

+NCOSE has also been accused of making pseudoscientific claims.
+According to Alexander Monea, "NCOSE is also particularly interesting for our case because it demonstrates a blend of alt-right arguments, woke Leftist arguments, pseudoscientific takes on scientific research, and traditional evangelical conservative positions on gender and sexuality.
+NCOSE thus perfectly demonstrates how crusades against pornography make for unlikely bedfellows."

 Campaigns

 The organization operations can be categorized into three primary areas: grassroots corporate and legislative advocacy, legal advocacy through its law center, and public awareness and education.

 Grassroots Corporate and Legislative Advocacy

 EARN IT Act

 The National Center on Sexual Exploitation was one of over 70 groups that came out in support of the controversial EARN IT Act in 2020 and called it "the best piece of accountability in the tech space since the passage of FOSTA-SESTA in 2018, which makes it illegal for interactive computer services to knowingly facilitate sex trafficking."